 We are undeniably in perilous times.
 It feels as though danger doesn’t lurk in the dark these days–it leaps out at us from everywhere in broad daylight!
 The climate is finally in revolt against our relentless abuse.
 Greedy sociopaths rule the economy; lunatics control nuclear weapons; fearful people filled with hatred destroy our government and society, turn us against one another.
 Everything we hold dear, everything we counted on, everything we thought we could believe in seems to be ripping apart at the seams.

-Many people want to participate in creating a better world, but don’t know what to do, where to start, who to turn to.
+Many people want to resist the destructive changes being forced on us, to participate in creating a better world, but don’t know what to do, where to start, who to turn to.
 The one question I’ve heard most often lately is, “What can we do?”
 I understand, because that’s where I am, too.
 And for people with physical and financial limitations, it feels like that question should be in all caps.

 And who am I?

 I’m just a regular, sometimes cool person (see pic), dealing with financial and physical limitations.
 But I’m passionate about the environment, civil rights/social justice, animal rights, food/food safety, and a fair political system.
 My goal used to be to do as much as I could to leave the world a better place than it was when I got here.
 Now I’m striving to help save it—to leave it in the best condition possible.
 I’m hoping you’ll join me.
 I believe we can accomplish more together than we can working alone.

 My superpowers?
 Gathering information and organizing things.
 What’s yours?